tomcritchlow/tomcritchlow.github.io/_posts/2022-06-10-podia-requests.md

 Right now, you can bundle access to a course for people that buy access to a community.
 But you can't do the reverse.
 I'd like the ability to have a community hosted on Podia that is open to everyone who's purchased one of the courses.
 But right now I can't do that.

+## 9. DMCA & Scraper Support

+There's a bunch of platforms that scrape courses and re-sell them on the black market.
+I'd love some kind of automated detection of scraped course content and maybe like an easy copy/paste DMCA letter or something that you can send out.
+Would make playing whack-a-mole with these folks easier....

 Anyway - despite all that I've had a great experience with Podia, I'd def recommend them.